Minnesota Loon Restoration Project

 The objectives of this proposed alternative are to reduce mortality and increase reproductive success of common loons at breeding, nesting, and migration staging locations in Minnesota by focusing on restoration activities that include: 1) acquisition and/or easements of lakeshore loon nesting habitat; 2) enhancing loon productivity by providing artificial nesting platforms in targeted lakes and engaging Minnesota lake associations in loon conservation activities; and 3) reducing loon exposure to lead-based fishing tackle.
 The estimated cost of this alternative is $7,520,000.
 The primary emphasis of this project would be on habitat acquisition/easements.
 The OO TIG {Open Ocean TIG} will work with federal, state and local agencies and other organizations as appropriate to facilitate effective project implementation.

-The Minnesota Department of Natural Resources MN DNR Nongame Wildlife Program (MN DNR) has received $4.80 million for two purposes: (1) to protect lakeshore loon nesting habitat via either land acquisition or easements, and (2) to enhance loon productivity by providing artificial nesting platforms in targeted lakes and engaging Minnesota lake associations in loon conservation activities.
+The Minnesota Department of Natural Resources’ Nongame Wildlife Program received $4.87 million for two purposes: (1) to protect lakeshore loon nesting habitat via either land acquisition or easements, and (2) to enhance loon productivity by providing artificial nesting platforms in targeted lakes and engaging Minnesota lake associations in loon conservation activities.

-The Minnesota Pollution Control Agency has received $1,270,600 to reduce loon exposure to lead-based fishing tackle.
+The Minnesota Pollution Control Agency received funding to reduce loon exposure to lead-based fishing tackle

 Click to enlarge